 4) Is photography your main business?

 You want a photographer that does this for a living, not someone who does this on the side, or on the weekends.
-You will end up investing a little bit more hiring a professional, but you will have the piece of mind that your photographer is going to give you their full attention, be responsive, and dedicate all their time to mastering their craft.
+You will end up investing a little bit more hiring a professional, but you will have the peace of mind that your photographer is going to give you their full attention, be responsive, and dedicate all their time to mastering their craft.
 Why would you hire someone that doesn’t do this for a living to capture your biggest moments?

 5) Are you confident working in all types of lighting situations?
 Do you use off-camera flash?